MasonM/wiremock-unused-stubs-extension/README.md

 # Usage

 * Call `GET /__admin/unused_mappings` to retrieve an array of stub mappings that have not matched any requests in the request journal.
 * Call `DELETE /__admin/unused_mappings` to remove all such stub mappings.
-By default, any body files used by the stub mapppings (typically stored in the "__files" directory) will preserved.
+By default, any body files used by the stub mappings (typically stored in the "__files" directory) will preserved.
 To remove those too, pass "remove_files" in the query, i.e. `DELETE /__admin/unused_mappings?remove_files`